 - Can you Freeze Chocolate Covered Strawberries?
 I don’t recommend freezing them.
 It is best to keep them covered in the refrigerator rather than the freezer.
 This is because the strawberries will build up condensation on top of the chocolate as they defrost.
 This makes the chocolate melt quickly and it creates a bit of a mess.
 I would stick to storing them in the fridge!

 - 8 ounce semi-sweet chocolate or white chocolate

 - 1 pint strawberries

 - mini chocolate chips

 - chopped nuts

 - crushed peppermint

-- Line a baking sheet with parchment paper and set aside.
-In a small microwave safe bowl, add the chocolate of choice and shortening.
+- Line a baking sheet with parchment paper and set it aside.
+In a small microwave-safe bowl, add the chocolate of choice and shortening.
 Melt and stir after every 30 seconds until chocolate is completely smooth.

 - Dip the strawberry so that it is completely covered and then lay it on parchment paper to set.
 If using toppings, immediately put them on the top.

 All nutritional information is based on third party calculations and is only an estimate.
 Each recipe and nutritional value will vary depending on the brands you use, measuring methods and portion sizes per household.